Rite of reception into the catholic church

 Contact the Parish Office of your chosen church.
 Inform them of your desire to convert and you’re on your way!
 There are group classes, called RCIA (Rite of Christian Initiation for Adults ), for all people wishing to convert within a period, giving you a social framework for assimilating the experience.

-You might be interested: Catholic church membership decline
+You might be interested: Catholic church dark ages

 Can a divorcee become Catholic?